Wednesday, 7 November 2018

 3. Bloggers night out.
-On Thursday I was lucky enough to be invited to a blogger's night out at the barbican leisure park in Plymouth.
-It was a lovely evening of cocktails, great food and seeing Blake Lively in a suit (and the rest of the film).
+On Thursday I was lucky enough to be invited to a blogger's night out at the Barbican Leisure Park in Plymouth.
+It was a lovely evening of cocktails and great food at Pizza Express and Bella Italia before seeing Blake Lively in a suit (and the rest of the film) at Vue cinema.
 The best bit for me was meeting some lovely local bloggers who I hope to keep in touch with.

 4. Autumn spotting.
 I'm loving these crisp, clear autumn days at the minute.
 It makes me want to be outside all the time, so I'm having to force myself to study inside, but I'm also making the most of this time of the year.
 My camera roll is full of trees in every golden colour.
 I walk along the pavement deliberately crunching leaves and skip outside to capture the golden light.
 Every season I fall in love with that season, but golden light time might just be my very favourite.